jimorc/WSL-Guide/0395-Upgrading-to-a-New-Release.md

 So, the answer to the question: "Is it possible to updrade to Ubuntu version 17.10 from version 16.04?" is No.

+## Is There An Alternative?

+Yes.
+It is not perfect, but you can install a cloud image of Ubuntu.
+See [Installing an Ubuntu Image](0310-Install-Ubuntu-Image.md) for information.

 ## References